-Under Alternative 2, the total dredged volume anticipated for the SRF would be approximately 479,000 cy (366,222 m), including the overdredge; approximately 27% (129,000 cy [98,628 m]) less than Alternative 1.
-As is also the case under Alternative 1, under Alternative 2, the dredged sediments would be placed upland at Naval Base Guam (refer to Figure 4.2-2 in Volume 2, Chapter 4) for dewatering and reuse, disposed of in a USEPA-approved ODMDS for Guam, or disposed of via a combination of these approaches (i.e., ocean disposal, upland placement, and beneficial reuse).
+Under Alternative 2, the total dredged volume anticipated for the SRF would be approximately 479,000 cy (366,000 m3), including the overdredge.
+As is also the case under Alternative 1, under Alternative 2, the dredged sediments would be placed upland at Naval Base Guam (refer to Figure 4.2-1 in Volume 2, Chapter 4) for dewatering and reuse, disposed of in a USEPA-approved ODMDS for Guam, or disposed of via a combination of these approaches (i.e., ocean disposal, upland placement, and beneficial reuse).

 Three sediment samples collected along the SRF wharf during the 2006 characterization effort indicated that sediments in that area were predominantly coarse grained consisting mostly of sand and gravel (85%) and had low TOC (0.17%).
 Although sediments in that area contained the highest concentrations of total polyaromatic hydrocarbons, lead, and mercury when compared to the other composite samples, none of the analytes exceeded their respective ER-L values.
 The coarse grain size of the material to be dredged coupled with the low TOC and contaminant concentrations indicate that dredging and disposal would not have significant impacts on water quality and impacts would be similar to those described under Alternative 1.
 Thus, potential dredging impacts to nearshore waters resulting from implementation of Alternative 2 are similar to the potential impacts discussed under Alternative 1.
-An additional amount of fill would also be needed for Alternative 2 for the water areas between the slips of the finger piers that would be incorporated into the construction of the wharf area.
-The additional amount of clean fill required for the finger piers for Alternative 2 would be approximately 20,000 cy (15,291 m).
-Please refer to Section 4.2.2.2 for discussion of potential impacts of dredging and fill similar to both alternatives.
-With the implementation of BMPs identified in Volume 2, Chapter 4, Table 4.2-1 and any proposed mitigation measures identified during the permitting process, construction activities associated with Alternative 2 would result in less than significant impacts to nearshore waters.
+Please refer to Section 4.2.2.2.
+Therefore, with the implementation of potential mitigation measures as identified in Section

+4.2.3.4, construction activities associated with Alternative 2 would result in less than significant impacts to nearshore waters.